-We recommend using Germany's model for price calculation which includes the one-time administrative charges and variable charges based on requirement of network specifications.
+As an example, Germany has implemented model for price calculation which includes the onetime administrative charges and variable charges based on requirement of network specifications.
 This formula will ensure even smallest of the enterprise in a rural area can afford a spectrum access.

-Fee = One-time administrative charges + B \ t \ 5 \ (6a1 + a2)
+Fee = One-time administrative charges + B t 5 (6a1 + a2)

-- B bandwidth in MHz
+B - bandwidth in MHz

 - t duration of allocation in years

-- a area in km
+- a area in km2

 - a1 settlement and traffic area

 - a2 other rural areas